cathal-cummins/allanlab/_pages/research.md

 **Interfacial and multiphase flows**. ![]({{ site.url }}{{ site.baseurl }}/images/slider7001400/dispersion.png){: style="width: 250px; float: right; margin: 0px  10px"}
 When two or more phases meet, the resulting interface forms a capillary surface such a bubble, drop, or liquid bridge.
 Our research on drops and liquid bridges focuses on the effect of the contact line (the curve forming the triple fluid-gas-solid interface) on the dynamics of the capillary surface.
-Our research on multiphase flows explores the dynamics of bubbles in buoyancy-driven flows and the dispersion of respiratory droplets, with applications for the spread of infections diseases.
+Our research on multiphase flows explores the dynamics of bubbles in buoyancy-driven flows and the dispersion of respiratory droplets, with applications for the spread of infectious diseases.

 *Infinite liquid bridges*.